 The warehouse was designed by M.A.
 Long and constructed in 1904 to serve as the western terminus to the B&O Railroad.
-It was reported to be the largest structure if its type in the world at five stories high and 1,277 feet long.
+It was reported to be the largest structure of its type in the world at five stories high and 1,277 feet long.
 Camden Yards in Baltimore, Maryland is a similar structure at the eastern terminus of the railroad.
 The building originally measured 1,277 feet in length, but in 1961 construction of I-71/75 resulted in the removal of the easternmost 150 feet of the building.
 Later, a five-story 30,000 square foot brick addition was built at the east end of the north façade of the original building.
 Part of the fifth floor was later destroyed by fire.
-Longworth Hall is currently a privately owned mixed-use building primarily comprised of office spaces.
-It also features an event center that can host up to
+Longworth Hall is currently a privately owned mixed-use building primarily comprised of office

-Looking northeast down West 12th Street from Hermes Avenue in Lower Lewisburg Historic District
+Looking northeast down West 12th Street from Hermes Avenue in Lower Lewisburg Historic District.